MicrosoftDocs/dataexplorer-docs/kusto/management/update-policy-with-managed-identity.md

 ## Prerequisites

-* A cluster and database [Create a cluster and database](/azure/data-explorer/create-cluster-and-database) or a [KQL database](/fabric/real-time-intelligence/create-database) with editing permissions and data.
+* A cluster and database [Create a cluster and database](/azure/data-explorer/create-cluster-and-database).
 * [AllDatabasesAdmin](../access-control/role-based-access-control.md) permissions on the database.

 ## Configure a managed identity